Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231128-testing-datasets/lesson.md

 If you want to test the output image more thoroughly, you can compare the output produced by a test to a reference image stored in your test data.
 Both checksum comparisons and pixel comparisons are useful in this scenario.

-We'll modify our function to generate an image -- a histogram of letter counts:
+We'll create another function to generate an image -- a histogram of letter counts:

 ```python
 import matplotlib.pyplot as plt